 Earning Potential

-According to the US Bureau of Labor Statistics (BLS), the median earnings for someone with a bachelor’s degree is $68,000 per year, compared to a $49,000 median salary for someone with an associate degree.
-That means, on average, a graduate with a bachelor’s degree earns $19,000 more annually than a graduate with an associate degree.
+According to the United States Bureau of Labor Statistics (BLS), the median earnings for someone with a bachelor’s degree is about $77,640 per year, compared to a $55,000 median salary for someone with an associate degree.
+That means a graduate with a bachelor’s degree earns approximately $22,640 more annually than a graduate with an associate degree.
 Taking that a step further, if a person attended college right after graduating from high school at age 18, this means that a person with a bachelor’s degree will earn enough extra by age 34 to pay for the extra cost of that additional two years of college.

-However, there are a lot of variables that can change your individual results away from the BLS averages.
+However, many variables can change your individual results away from the BLS averages.
 Your exact earnings will depend on your field, the type of job you have, your experience in your field, the area of the country where you work, and the size of the company or organization where you work.

-Johnson & Wales University (JWU) offers a variety of two-year and four-year degree programs with more than 100 majors.
-The university is accredited by the New England Commission of Higher Education and has two campuses–in Providence, RI and in Charlotte, NC.
-In addition, most degree programs can be completed online.
+Johnson & Wales University (JWU) College of Professional Studies offers a variety of two-year and four-year degree programs with more than 50 degree programs, from an associate degree in business administration to a bachelor’s in computer science (plus much more).
+The university is accredited by the New England Commission of Higher Education and has two campuses — in Providence, RI, and in Charlotte, NC.

 Johnson & Wales, founded in 1914, has more than 8,000 undergraduate, graduate, and doctoral students.
 The university has seven different colleges within its structure and is particularly well-known for its food and beverage and hospitality programs.